Fleckism/SecurityPlus/assets/Definitions.md

   indicator of compromise (IoC) is a residual sign that an asset or network has been successfully attacked or is continuing to be attacked.
 Put another way, an IoC is evidence of a TTP.

+-   ipconfig—show the configuration assigned to network interface(s) in Windows, including the hardware or media access control (MAC) address, IPv4 and IPv6 addresses, default gateway, and whether the address is static or assigned by DHCP.
+If the address is DHCP-assigned, the output also shows the address of the DHCP server that provided the lease.
+-   ifconfig—show the configuration assigned to network interface(s) in Linux.
+-   ping—probe a host on a particular IP address or host name using Internet Control Message Protocol (ICMP).
+You can use ping with a simple script to perform a sweep of all the IP addresses in a subnet.
+The following example will scan the 10.1.0.0/24 subnet from a Windows machine: